 The formation of new synaptic connections is a multi-stage sequential process that depends on both nature and nurture.
 Axons typically climb up concentration gradients of marker molecules that are released by their targets.
 Once they're "in the area", they sprout, and begin to form connections with many different kinds of neurons.
 Gradually, some of these connections are pruned, usually this process begins before actual synaptic throughput but continues through the initial period of electrical responsiveness.
 Once pruning is complete some of the plasticity may be turned off, although some may remain.

-The mechanism of topographic mapping primarily involves genetically programmed marker molecules.
+The mechanism of topographic mapping initially involves genetically programmed marker molecules.
 The axes of the retina can be aligned with the axes of a target by two marker molecules.
+An interesting example is found in the separation of fibers in the optic chiasm.

 An example of dynamic synchronization early in development is the interplay between saccades and smooth pursuit movements.
 Early in human development, infants are drawn to bright lights, their eyes move to those locations.
 This occurs about the same time the topographic map between the retina and the superior colliculus is forming, and this map supports things like the looming reflex we discussed earlier.
 Not only do retinal axons need to be properly aligned with their targets in the SC, but there is a directional map overlaid on top of the retinotopic map that serves as a target for a subpopulation of directionally sensitive ganglion cells.
 The connectivity of this sub-map is assisted by the retinal oscillations ("waves") we discussed earlier.